Amanda Lee Hing

 Her teachers include Dr. James Miltenberger, Dr. Connie Arrau-Sturm, Dr. David Taddie, Loo Bang Hean, Veronica Leong, and Josephine Lim.
 She has played in masterclasses of renowned pedagogues and artists such as Nelita True, Jose Feghali, Jerome Lowenthal, Andrea Bonatta, John Owings, Vladimir Shakin, Enrico Elisi, Martin Berkofsky, Tristan Lauber, etc. She has performed in numerous public events and venues including the West Virginia State Chapter P.E.O.
 Sisterhood 42nd Annual Convention, West Virginia Public Theatre musical performances, Make-A-Wish Foundation of Northern West Virginia fundraising event, Young Artists Recital of the 2004 Las Vegas Summer Music Festival, Teacher Recitals of the 2006 & 2007 PianoTexas International Academy and Festival, The Potter's House in Dallas, The Goethe-Institut (Thai-German Cultural Foundation) Thailand, WVU Symphony Orchestra, WVU Chamber Winds, and the Fort Worth Symphony Orchestra.

-Dr. Lee Hing is an active chamber musician and an adjudicator.
-She is a member of The College Music Society, Arlington Music Teachers Association, Waxahachie Music Teachers Association, Texas Music Educators Association, Phi Kappa Phi Honorary Society, and American Association of University Professors.
-She has been on the faculties of Washington and Jefferson College (Pennsylvania), Glenville State College (West Virginia), and WVU Community Music Program.
-Her students have received numerous awards in state and national levels' competitions.
-She is currently serving as an Associate Professor of Piano and Coordinator of Piano Studies at Southwestern Assemblies of God University (SAGU).
-She is the faculty advisor of SAGU Collegiate Chapter of MTNA (the recipient of 2013 MTNA Benjamin Whitten Collegiate Chapter of the Year), an Executive Board member of Arlington Music Teachers Association, as well as the Chair of Texas Music Teachers Association Collegiate Chapters of MTNA/TMTA.
+She is currently serving as Associate Professor of Piano and Coordinator of Piano Studies at Southwestern Assemblies of God University (SAGU).
+She is the faculty adviser of SAGU Collegiate Chapter of MTNA, which was the recipient of 2013 MTNA Benjamin Whitten Collegiate Chapter of the Year.
+She is also an Executive Board member of Arlington Music Teachers Association, as well as the Chair of Texas Music Teachers Association Collegiate Chapters of MTNA.